cni-genie/CNI-Genie/README.md

 [![Build Status](https://travis-ci.org/Huawei-PaaS/CNI-Genie.svg)](https://travis-ci.org/Huawei-PaaS/CNI-Genie)
 [![Go Report Card](https://goreportcard.com/badge/github.com/Huawei-PaaS/CNI-Genie)](https://goreportcard.com/report/github.com/Huawei-PaaS/CNI-Genie)

-***Note: this repo is still in inital development phase, so expect cracking sounds at times! :)***

-***Also please note that this initial proto-type is tested only with Kubernetes build.
-Mesos will be coming soon...***

 ## Demo
 Here is a 6 minute demo video that demonstrates 3 scenarios
 1. Assign IP to pod from a particular network solution eg; Get IP from "Weave"